greenfriendlylabs/green-faucet/README.md

-# 🌿 Green Faucet - The eco-friendly LUNC faucet
+# 🌿 Green Faucet - The eco-friendly Luna Classic faucet

 ## 🌍 Introduction
 Welcome to the **Green Faucet**, an eco-friendly and community-driven **Luna Classic (LUNC) faucet**.
-This faucet allows users to claim LUNC for free—without ads, just through staking and pure blockchain generosity.
+This faucet allows users to claim LUNC for free - without ads, just through staking and pure blockchain generosity.
 Our goal is to help spread the word about LUNC and support its ecosystem in a sustainable way.

 ## ⭐ Features
 - ✅ **Completely Free:** No ads, no fees, just community support and staking rewards.